 \paragraph{Representation Space and Architecture.} To test the impact of the representation space, we substitute the DINOv2 encoder with the same frozen SD-VAE~\cite{rombach2022high} used in NWM.
-We rely on long-horizon LPIPS and FID for this evaluation, as these metrics directly quantify the capacity of the model to preserve structural coherence and mitigate error accumulation over extended temporal rollouts.
-As illustrated by Figure~\ref{fig:ablation_encoder}, while the SD-VAE maintains a lower initial LPIPS due to its pixel-level reconstruction objective, it shows severe structural degradation over extended horizons.
-The DINOv2-based model quickly surpasses it, exhibiting long-term spatial stability and a superior final FID, confirming that the semantic-rich latent space is more conducive to stable dynamics modeling.
+As illustrated in Figure~\ref{fig:ablation_encoder}, while SD-VAE maintains a lower initial LPIPS due to its pixel-level reconstruction objective, it suffers from stronger degradation over extended horizons.
+The DINOv2-based model quickly surpasses it, exhibiting better long-term spatial stability and a superior final FID.
+We also remove the DDT head to evaluate the architectural design.
+Without the DDT head, the long-horizon LPIPS exceeds the SD-VAE baseline, suggesting that directly modeling high-dimensional DINOv2 representations remains difficult.
+Consistent with RAE~\cite{zheng2025rae}, the DDT head effectively improves optimization in this dense token space, enabling the model to better exploit the geometric priors of DINOv2 during continuous rollouts.

-However, directly using high-dimensional DINOv2 representations for generative modeling presents optimization challenges.
-Removing the DDT head from the generative backbone causes the long-horizon LPIPS error to exceed the SD-VAE baseline.
-Consistent with the findings in RAE~\cite{zheng2025rae}, high-dimensional semantic representations have been shown to be difficult to be optimized when the generative network has relatively limited internal channel width.
-The introduce of the DDT head effectively addresses this limitation, enabling the model to properly harness the geometric priors of DINOv2 for the most stable LPIPS and FID trajectories during continuous rollouts.